-2.3.2 Need for global coordination
+2.4.3 Need for global coordination

-Member States, organisations and industries play a role in providing access to, and accuracy of, the GGRF through the development and maintenance of infrastructure, undertaking geodetic data collection, processing, and product analysis, and the provision of education, training and capacity development.
-As the GGRF has grown from being a scientific endeavour to an important foundation for good policy and decision making, the geodetic community requires improved global coordination to maximize the benefits of the work being done, and to limit duplication of efforts.
+Member States, organizations and industries play a role in providing access to, and accuracy of, the GGRF through the development and maintenance of infrastructure, undertaking geodetic data collection, processing, and product analysis, and the provision of education, training and capacity development.
+As the GGRF has grown from being a scientific endeavor to an important foundation for good policy and decision making, the geodetic community requires long-term funding and improved global coordination to maximize the benefits of the work being done, and to limit duplication of efforts.
 To address this, coordinated efforts must be initiated to enhance operational capacity, capability and research related to the GGRF.

-2.3.3 Low benefits realisation of education, training and capacity development
+2.4.4 Low benefits realisation of education, training and capacity development

-The education, training and capacity building (ETCB) efforts by Member States, institutions and organisations have been substantial over the years.
+The education, training and capacity building (ETCB) efforts by Member States, institutions and organizations have been substantial over the years.
 However, recent surveys and assessments of responses by Members States indicate that most countries still require additional capacity development to make the best use of the GGRF, and to also play a role in its ongoing sustainability.
 This is largely due to lack of geodetic knowledge and/or capacity in some regions and countries.

-2.4 What needs to be done to sustain the GGRF?
+2.5 What needs to be done to sustain the GGRF?

-To some extent, funding, capability, capacity, or a combination of the three, is required to sustain the GGRF for all Member States across five focus areas listed in section 1.2.
+To some extent, funding, capability, capacity, or a combination of the three, is required to sustain the GGRF for all Member States across the five focus areas.
+We need: